KodaFramework/Gem/README.markdown

 ## Features

-*	DropBox-like interface for managing your content
-*	'Terminal' 'CLI'-like interface for quick browsing through your data.
-*	Full RESTful API to your data (great for providing content to mobile apps, single page js apps etc)
+*	Create and manage content in your own preferred structure.
+You can be as conservative or creative as you wish.
+*   Consume the content in one of our pre-built starter-kits or use the REST api to display your content on mobiles, single page js apps, flash, silverlight etc.
 *	Platform independent
 *	Incredibly fast
 *	Almost no learning curve
-*	Out of box Heroku with MongoLab support (FREE 500mb MongoDb instance and hosting.
-You only pay if your site becomes big)
+*	Supports [Heroku](http://www.heroku.com/) FREE 500mb MongoDb instance and hosting that scales
 *	Always free!
 Open source MIT Licence

 ## Screenshot